 Again, like wingsuiting, it is not unreasonable that you might have enough jumps to start flying a camera after your first season.
-Having said that, you will want to take into consideration all the factors around what canopy to purchase and how it fits with all of your other equipment and all the factors we discussed with regards to FS (if that's the discipline you are thinking of flying camera for).
+Having said that, you will want to take into consideration all the factors around what canony to purchase and how it fits with all of your other equipment and what canopy to purchase and how it fits with all of your other equipment and all the factors we discussed with regards to FS (if that's the discipline you are thinking of flying camera for).
 You should also be considering a canopy that has softer opening characteristics, especially if you are starting to load up a heavy camera helmet.
 Again, you should be talking to experienced camera people (coaches and instructors) for advice.

-PIM 1 Excerpt, 3.23 CAMERA JUMPS (Videographers) Experienced skydivers must possess a minimum of a B CoP and 200 jumps.
+PIM 1 Excerpt: 3.23 CAMERA JUMPS (Videographers): Experienced skydivers must possess a minimum of a B CoP and 200 jumps.
 They should be competent in the freefall discipline in which they wish to participate as a videographer, should seek advice from experienced freefall videographers regarding the type of equipment to be used in order that they may safely engage in this activity.
 At least one functioning audible altimeter must be used, and an Automatic Activation Device should also be used.

-WING LOADING AND ITS EFFECTS
+WING LOADING & ITS EFFECTS